 The last of Bacon's idols represents the effects of our education.
 Here we find Bacon (1620/1994) complaining that many of the things we learn may mislead us.
 "The Idols of the Theatre, on the other hand, are not innate, nor are they secretly insulated into the understanding, but are imposed and received entirely from the fictitious tales in theories, and from wrong-headed laws of demonstration" (p.
 66).
 In other words, the Idols of the Theatre are illustrated any time we accept an explanation without critically evaluating it first.
-In many cases, we automatically accept certain explanations because we learn them from someone we trust or see as an authority figure.
+In many cases, we automatically accept certain explanations because we learned them from someone we trust or see as an authority figure.
 Countless "scientific" theories have enjoyed this kind of dubious honor, including the now-debunked notions that the earth is the center of the universe and the world is flat.
 Apart from these seemingly ancient ideas, commonly accepted notions are all around us.
 Perhaps the best illustration of this is in Kohn's (1990) book on popular beliefs, in which he describes various common beliefs and their fallacy, including "No pain, no gain," "Competition builds character," "Like father, like son," and "Playing hard to get makes one more attractive."

+A classic example of this bias can be found in Garcia's (1980) research on taste aversion.
+His experiments on taste aversion revealed that several well-established principles of classical conditioning were not accurate.
+Unfortunately, many psychologists did not accept Garcia's conclusions because the results contradicted the prevailing theories of classical conditioning.
+Garcia found it difficult to publish his papers in scholarly journals, and many reviewers ridiculed his work.
+In retrospect, Garcia's research has had a monumental effect on our understanding of classical conditioning principles.
 The defining characteristic of the Idols of the Theatre is our tendency to accept the truth of a statement without criticism.
 The best defense against this source of bias is simply to always think critically about what someone is asking you to believe.
 Why can this be a problem?